 - João Queiroga became Assistant Professor in Residence in the Communication Program at Northwestern’s Qatar campus.

 - Shoniqua Roach became Assistant Professor in African and African American Studies (AAAS) and Women’s, Gender, and Sexuality Studies Program at Brandeis University.

 - Ryan Stillwagon served as the editorial assistant of the Journal of Health and Social Behavior (2016-17).
 Ryan is currently a PhD candidate in the Department of Sociology at the University of British Columbia

 - Anna Terwiel became Visiting Assistant Professor of Political Science at Trinity College-Hartford.

 - Alexander Thimons became Adjunct Faculty at DePaul University’s College of Communication.

-- Rhaisa Williams became a Postdoctoral Fellow in Performing Arts at Washington University in St. Louis.
+- Rhaisa Williams became a Assistant Professor of Performing Arts at Washington University in St. Louis.